 A bigger house will cost more because the square footage to be covered is more significant.
 The rooms to be built may also be more when compared to a smaller home.
 It is, therefore, essential to check the amount of cash you are willing to invest and the projected cost.
 If you are tight on budget, you may have to start with a smaller house first.

-There are Political factors in terms of how stable a neighbourhood is or the safety index of a neighbourhood.
+There are Political factors in terms of how stable a neighbourhood is or the safety index of an area.
 One can readily tell that a high-end zoned community where the development is controlled could be cheaper in terms of security measures to be incorporated in the cost plan but relatively expensive since one has less free-play in the design variables.

 To get an accurate cost of building a house in Kenya, it is essential to reach out for the services of a qualified quantity surveyor.
 The Institute of quantity surveyors of Kenya to get a comprehensive list of all qualified quantity surveyors.